IBMAppModernization/docker101/lab2.md

 **Note:** Docker images contain all the dependencies that it needs to run an application within the image.
 This is useful because we no longer have deal with environment drift (version differences) when we rely on dependencies that are install on every environment we deploy to.
 We also don't have to go through additional steps to provision these environments.
 Just one step: install docker, and you are good to go.

 # Step 5: Deploying a Change
-The "hello world!" application is overrated, let's update the app so that it says something a little more interesting.
+The "hello world!" application is overrated, let's update the app so that it says "hello beautiful world".

 1. Update `app.py`

-Replace the string "Hello World" with some interesting string in `app.py`.
-You can update the file with the following command. (copy-paste the entire code block)
+Update the file with the following command. (copy-paste the entire code block)

 ```bash
 echo 'from flask import Flask